About NOAA OCIO

 The NOAA Office of the Chief Information Officer and High Performance Computing and Communications (OCIO/HPCC) is responsible for all NOAA information and information technology (IT) resources.
 NOAA has a $1.3B annual IT Portfolio Investment budget, larger than all but four other non-defense bureaus.

 The OCIO provides mission-essential enterprise-wide IT services such as email, calendar, web hosting, administrative computing, networking, security monitoring, and security incident response.
 Through the NOAA HPCC program, the office ensures cost-effective, enterprise-wide supercomputing support to NOAA’s research and forecasting missions.

 The CIO has extensive planning, reporting, and oversight responsibilities for IT investments, IT security, Information Quality, and Privacy.
 These responsibilities originate in a number of Federal laws including: the Clinger-Cohen Act, the Federal Information Management Security Act (FISMA), the Information Quality Act, the Privacy Act, and E-Government Act.
-The CIO is supported by the CIO Council, composed of Line Office Chief Information Officers.
+The CIO is supported by the CIO Council, composed of Line Office Assistant Chief Information Officers.

 - The NOAA Security Operations Center in West Virginia now monitors over 12,000 devices.